Ecostack/tiny-world/README.md

 ### Precompiled binaries

-You can download precompiled binaries for Linux and Windows from the [Releases](https://github.com/mlange-42/tiny-world/releases).
+You can download precompiled binaries for Linux, Windows and macOS from the [Releases](https://github.com/mlange-42/tiny-world/releases).

+For the macOS version, please right-click the app and select "Open" to bypass the security warning, as the binary is not signed.

 ### Build from source